Statement on cryonics

 My primary motivation for cryonics is preserving optionality.
 I find it pretty plausible that the equilibrium of philosophical reflection will conclude what is valuable is consciousness-moments, rather than people.
 It might turn out that there isn't a meaningful difference between there being experience moments that have continuity of identity with "me", and there being equally meaningful experience-moments that don't, in which case cryonics doesn't buy me anything.

 However, I absolutely do not want to make irreversable decisions (like allowing myself to die irretrivably), on the basis of my current, non-equibibrium, philosophical intuitions, generated by my monkey brain, in an infant society.
-I want to punt questions to the future where (if things go well) I, and society, will be much smarter and much better informed, and can have much more confidence in our philosophy.
+I want to punt questions to the future where (if things go well) I, and society, will be much smarter and much better informed, and we can have much more confidence in our philosophy.
 Cryonics is the action that preserves options for my future self, while regular death doesn't.

 Additionally, signing up for cryonics is a costly shibboleth of being part of a tribe that is defiantly opposed to death, and I like that aesthetic.